gostevedore/gostevedore.github.io/content/en/docs/getting-started/concepts/_index.md

 The process to generate a Docker image.

 ### Builder
 A Builder arranges a set of parameters to build a Docker image.
-Among those parameters you can define the [driver]({{<ref "/docs/getting-started/concepts/#driver">}}) to perform the build, the Docker build context or Dockerfile location.
+Among those parameters, you can define the [driver]({{<ref "/docs/getting-started/concepts/#driver">}}) to perform the build, the Docker build context or the Dockerfile location.

 You can define a builder as a **global builder** or an **in-line builder**.